OminiX-ai/OminiX-SD/README.md

 You can download our efficient stable diffusion model from this [link](https://huggingface.co/piuzha/efficient_sd).
 It is located on Huggingface with 'piuzha/efficient_sd'.

+We adopt a more efficient SD model.
+The  model architecture files of our model and the original SD 1.5 model are shown under ./docs/ .

 ## Training